DLukacevic-IDM/SAEDashboard/service/tests/README.md

-# SenegalMEG API Test Suite
+# SAE Dashboard API Test Suite

-This folder contains the unit and integration tests for the FastAPI-based SenegalMEG API.
+This folder contains the unit and integration tests for the FastAPI-based SAE Dashboard API.

 ## Setup
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages before running the tests: